六级考试高分突破(模拟题库)(修订版)2

 A. scientists' failure to detect the dangers of radioactive substances in early history of uranium ore mining.

-B. nuclear reactors producing dangerous byproducts.
+B. nuclear reactors producing dangerous by products.

 C. the harmful nature of nuclear wastes coupled with their lengthy life span.